 Knowing what you’re getting is important and especially when it comes to paying for stuff that involves health.
 In general, folks who make laws think so, too.
 So, for example, when a Canadian man saw patients, claiming to be a doctor, but wasn’t, he got in a good bit of trouble (CLICK HERE – there are hundreds of such stories).
 But when it comes to knowing what to expect, equine chiropractic is a bit bananas (not like bananas, bananas, in the sense of crazy – you can CLICK HERE if you want to see where that term came from).

 Fundamentally, this is a problem of false representation.
 I don’t think you should say that you’re a chiropractor – which is a licensed profession – if you’re not.
 In fact, I think it takes a certain amount of hubris to do that.
 And, I don’t think that you should make diagnoses and treat animals if you’re not a veterinarian (and every state law agrees with me).
 So that eliminates essentially everyone who calls themselves a chiropractor and treats horses (with a very few exceptions).
-Still, for some reason, nobody (including, apparently, chiropractors) seems to mind when people who haven’t gone to chiropractic school (including plenty of veterinarians) call themselves chiropractors.
+Still, for some reason, very few people (including, apparently, licensed chiropractors) seem to mind when people who haven’t gone to chiropractic school (including plenty of veterinarians) call themselves chiropractors.
 But it makes me nuts.

 NOTE: While eliminating essentially everyone who practices of “equine chiropractic” might not necessarily be a bad thing, that is not my point.